 - Develop a broad knowledge of history (especially American history), political theory, ethical theory and justice, economics, basic mathematics, human behavior and diverse cultures

 The most common pre-law majors are political science, international relations, business, philosophy, psychology, economics, history and English, but law schools admit students from a wide variety of majors.
 For example, 2021-22 Calvin University pre-law program students represented more than 36 different majors and minors, and between 1996–2005, the University of Michigan Law School accepted students from 74 different undergraduate majors.

 Do all law students need to take the LSAT?

-Everyone applying to a law school in the United States or Canada must take the LSAT; during the 2019-2020 testing year, the test will be administered nine times.
+Everyone applying to a law school in the United States or Canada must take the LSAT; during the 2022-2023 testing year, the test will be administered ten times.
 The schedule is published by the Law School Admission Council.
 Generally, students are advised to take the LSAT in February or June, a full year before they plan to attend law school.
 You would then receive your score in the spring, allowing you to make decisions about whether to apply and where.